 For a 2 door trap, place the bait towards the middle of the trap to encourage the cat to interact with the trigger plate.
 You can either place the bait directly onto the plate, bury it in the ground underneath the trap/plate, or hang it from the top of your trap.

 Expert Baiting Tips

 Place a very small amount of bait at the mouth of your trap to help lure your cat in.
 You may even choose to make a bait trail using the juice of your bait, which leads inside.
-Do not use too much food to lead your at inside the trap, because it may become satisfied before it reaches the trigger plate.
+Do not use too much food to lead your at inside the trap, because she may become satisfied before she reaches the trigger plate.

-When dealing with a particularly shy or wary cat, it may help to try to get the cat comfortable feeding inside the trap before setting it for a catch.
-Tie the trap doors open and place food inside, replenishing it at the same time each day when it begins to feed on it.
+When dealing with a particularly shy or wary cat, it may help to try to get her comfortable feeding inside the trap before setting it for a catch.
+Tie the trap doors open and place food inside, replenishing it at the same time each day when she begins to feed on it.
 After a few days of regular feeding, you may prepare the trap for a catch.

 It's very important to consider every step of the cat trapping process.
 For more trapping tips, read How to Trap a Cat »